Charles does a lot of things himself, including remodeling houses and RVs.

 RUST is Not Your Friend!

 Rust on your vehicle is a common occurrence, especially if you live in the Northeast like me.
 With the changing of the seasons and harsh Winters, the use of salt to combat icy roads and sidewalks wreak havoc on your daily driver.
-I think you will be able to save yourself some money if you are handy and can follow simple instructions.
-Keep reading below and you will find a tutorial that will enable you to repair that rust and make your car look like new.
+The salt, if not rinsed off after driving around on the salt covered roadways will quickly eat away at the metal panels that make up your vehicle.
+I created this article to assist folks with the proper selection of tools and materials needed to restore a rusted fender or body panel.
+I'm pretty sure you will be able to save yourself some time and money if you are handy and can follow simple instructions.
+Follow along with me and you will find a tutorial that will enable you to repair that rust and make your car look like new again.

-Rusty Fender 2008 Ford Edge Before and After
+Rusty Fender on my 2008 Ford Edge Before and After

 All In One Repair Kit

 1. Start by cleaning the area to be repaired with soap and water followed by grease and wax remover applied with a soft cloth.
 I used Restoration Shop Custom Shop Series KW-901.
 Allow to dry.

 2. With the 1” blue painters masking tape, tape off the area, keeping the repair area as small as possible.

 3. Sand the rusted area with 180-grit sandpaper until all signs of rust are gone and you are left with shiny, bare metal.

 4. Mix the body filler according to the instructions provided by the manufacturer.

 5. Apply a thin coat of the mixed body filler to the repair area.
 You will have to move quickly as the body filler will begin to harden.